 Understanding Your Starter Files

 When you download a challenge from Frontend Mentor, you receive a carefully organized package of files to help you get started.
-This guide explains what each file is for and how to use them effectively.
+The structure of the package depends on the challenge format: Design Challenges and Product Challenges have different starter files that reflect their different workflows.

 Table of contents

-After extracting your downloaded ZIP file, you'll find the following (or similar) structure:
+Design Challenges provide design files, assets, and starter HTML so you can focus on translating a design into code.
+After extracting your downloaded ZIP file, you'll find the following structure:

 challenge-name/